London Makeup Colleges & Beauty Schools – What’s the Difference?

 9. Music & Makeup Artistry

-Whether you fancy working on stage in musical theatre productions, or in live events and music videos, there’s lots of opportunities to for makeup artists.
+Whether you fancy working on stage in musical theatre productions, or in live events and music videos, there are lots of opportunities for makeup artists.
 Brushstroke tutor, Tanya Noor, is also Head of Makeup at Phantom of the Opera at Her Majesty’s Theatre in London’s West End.
-In 2020 Danielle Shephard (one of our 2 year graduates in the class of 2019) joined the wig department at Phantom of the Opera and now works alongside Tanya and the team.
+In 2020 Danielle Shephard (one of our 2-year graduates in the class of 2019) joined the wig department at Phantom of the Opera and now works alongside Tanya and the team.

 10. Training In The Environment You Intend to Work